 The Chair of Faculty Council – ex-officio and non-voting.

-Three elected faculty members of the Faculty, consisting of at least one member from Science and at least one from Horticulture.
+Five members of the Faculty of Science and Horticulture – voting.
+No more than two members from any one department.

-The three elected faculty are voting members.

-A Chair is elected from within the three voting faculty members.
+A Chair is elected from within the five voting members.
 The Chair retains his or her voting privilege.
 The Vice Chair of the Standing Committee of Nominations and Governance is the Chair of Faculty Council.

 The Standing Committee on Nominations and Governance shall: